AlexeyAB/Yolo_mark/README.md

 GUI for marking bounding boxes of objects in images for training Yolo

-* To build the tool, you need a compiler, cmake and OpenCV 3+.
+* To build the tool, you need a compiler, cmake and OpenCV.
 Then run:

 ```bash
 cmake .